There is no Enriques surface over the integers: Introduction

 The theory of relative Picard schemes \cite{FGA V} then shows that there is no family of smooth curves $C\ra\Spec(\ZZ)$ of genus $g\geq 2$.
 In other words, the Deligne--Mumford stack $\shM_g$ of smooth curves of genus $g$ has fiber category $\shM_g(\ZZ)=\varnothing$.
 Since the ring of integers has trivial Picard and Brauer groups, the only example in relative dimension $n=1$ are finite sums of the projective line $\PP^1_\ZZ$.
 Abrashkin \cite{Abrashkin 1990} and Fontaine \cite{Fontaine 1993} also established that for each smooth proper $X\ra\Spec(\ZZ)$, the Hodge numbers of the complex fiber $V=X_\CC$ are very restricted, namely $H^j(V,\Omega^i_{V/\CC}) = 0$ for $i+j\leq 3$ and $i\neq j$.
 Note that this ensures that the stack $\shM_{\text{HK}}$ of hyperk\"ahler varieties has fiber category $\shM_{\text{HK}}(\ZZ)=\varnothing$.

 The only examples for smooth proper schemes over the integers that easily come to mind are the projective space $\PP^n$ and schemes stemming from this, for example sums, products, blowing ups with respect to linear centers, or the Hilbert scheme $X=\Hilb^n_{\PP^2/\ZZ}$.
 Similar examples arise from $G/P$, where $G$ is a Chevalley group and $P$ is a parabolic subgroup, and from torus embeddings $\operatorname{Temb}_\Delta$, stemming from a fan of regular cones $\sigma\in\Delta$.
 I am not aware of any other construction.
+It would be interesting to understand the case of elliptic surfaces over $\PP^1$.

 In light of the Enriques classification of algebraic surfaces, it is natural to consider families $Y\ra \Spec(\ZZ)$ of smooth proper surfaces with $c_1=0$.
 These are the abelian surfaces, bielliptic surfaces, K3 surfaces and Enriques surfaces.
 They can be distinguished by their second Betti number, which takes the values $b_2=6,2,22,10$.
 The former two are ruled out by the Hodge numbers $h^{0,1}\geq 1$ of the complex fiber.
 Similarly, K3 surfaces do not occur, by $h^{2,0}=1$.
 So only the Enriques surfaces remain, which over the complex numbers indeed have $h^{i,j}=0$ for $i+j\leq 3$ and $i\neq j$.